open-contracting-extensions/ocds_lots_extension/README.md

 * bids submitted by tenderers (`Bid`), in the [bid extension](https://github.com/open-contracting-extensions/ocds_bid_extension)
 * sources of finance (`Finance`), in the [finance extension](https://github.com/open-contracting-extensions/ocds_finance_extension)

-When lots are used, **all** items should have a `relatedLot` property.
+When lots are used, **all** items should have a `relatedLot` field.

-Documents and milestones can optionally have a `relatedLots` property.
-Those without this property should be interpreted as applicable to the tender as a whole.
+Documents and milestones may have a `relatedLots` field.
+Those without this field ought to be interpreted as applicable to the tender as a whole.

-The items within an award should each have a `relatedLot` property, but publishers may choose to also reference all the lots an award relates to at the award level using `relatedLots`.
+The items within an award should have a `relatedLot` field.
+Publishers may also reference all the lots an award relates to at the award level using `relatedLots`.

 ## How to set `tender.status` if lots' statuses differ?